susji/lilmon/README.md

 ## What is it?

-lilmon is a small program for collecting and displaying numeric values as time series graphs in a browser view.
-If you stretch the definition a bit, it is a monitoring tool.
+lilmon is a small program for collecting numeric values on your UNIX-like system and displaying them as time series in a browser view.
+If you stretch the definition a bit, it is a minimalistic monitoring tool.

 lilmon is currently very experimental software.